androrezkalla/DOB-Violations/README.md

   - Filter violations by status (Active, Written Off, etc.).
   - Comprehensive details about each violation.

+- **FDNY Violations:**
+  - Search FDNY violations by BIN.
+  - Filter violations by status (Open, Closed, etc.).
+  - Comprehensive details about each violation.

+- **Excel Exporting Violations:**
+  - Allows user to export their current search query to excel.
+  - File downloads locally as .xlsx

 - **Navigation:**
   - Switch between DOB and ECB violations seamlessly.
   - User-friendly interface for a smooth experience.